Youth Time

 The Youth Time International Movement (Mezinárodní hnutí Youth Time) is an international non-profit non-governmental organization based in Prague, Czech Republic and its back office in Moscow (which is currently non-functional).

 History

 Youth Time International Movement was founded in 2010 by Julia Kinash, Ondřej Kafka and Petra Metijaković.
-The idea to form the orgnisation started after the founders took a part in one conference and realized how little the young people were involved in important debates about the society and its problems in general.
+The idea to form the organisation started after the founders took a part in one conference and realized how little the young people were involved in important debates about the society and its problems in general.

-International partners and funders of the organisation include Eurasia Foundation, Anglo-American University, BRICS international forum, Dialogue of Civilizations, SIEMENS, several international business schools, Embassy of Indonesia, University of Iceland, City of Reykjavík, Czech Centre, European Youth Press, and others.
+International partners and funders of the organisation include Eurasia Foundation, Anglo-American University, BRICS international forum, Dialogue of Civilizations, Siemens, several international business schools, Embassy of Indonesia, University of Iceland, City of Reykjavík, Czech Centre, European Youth Press, and others.